Back to School| What is Inclusion?

 An Inclusive Graduation Ceremony

 Almost everything about Tommy and Aaron’s Graduation ceremonies were the same.
-Lakota High School is one of the largest high schools in the state.
-The both had HUGE graduating classes, both were held at the University of Cincinnati.
+At the time, Lakota High School was one of the largest high schools in the state.
+Tommy and Aaron both had HUGE graduating classes held at the University of Cincinnati.
 Both had cheering parents and friends.

 The difference between Aaron’s school experience and his typical brother Tommy’s, is evidenced in their graduation pictures above.